Meet Bruce Morton, the Rocket Scientist Behind 2 Oceans

 Expensive?
 Yes.
-But likely not more so than the current cost of hurricane damage.
+But likely significantly less than the current cost of hurricane damage and reconstruction.
 While there is no specific price tag attached to solar power satellites and the microwave energy system as yet, the cost of rebuilding after Hurricanes Harvey and Irma was estimated at a staggering $150 to $200 billion.
 There’s also the time factor; New Orleans still isn’t fully recovered following Hurricane Katrina’s path of destruction in August 2005, which caused a then-record $125 billion in damage.
 With hurricanes rising in intensity, these numbers can also be expected to grow.

 Recent advances in commercial space launch capability help make SSPS more affordable.
 It also has the potential to pay for itself.
 Outside of hurricane season or whenever the microwave energy is not being used to disrupt tropical depressions, that energy could be used to create earth-based green energy by focusing the microwave energy on an earth based solar array farm to generate electricity.

-Total cost would likely be on the order of $4 Billion.
+Total cost would possibly be on the order of $14 Billion.
 Prior to the advent of commercial launch capability, this estimate would likely have been an order of magnitude higher.
 Also, the total cost would be mitigated by avoiding and saving many billions of dollars in hurricane recovery and reconstruction costs, and also by the money generated from the production of renewable energy.